Zettnq/oi-volume-signal-research/data/README.md

 # Data

-The repository is **schema-driven**: it does not depend on a specific symbol, exchange or period.
+The repository is **schema-driven**: it does not depend on a specific symbol or exchange.
 Bring your own dataset that matches the schema below.

 ## Required schema (highier timeframe)